htcondor/htcondor/docs/admin-manual/singularity-support.rst

 Note: This documentation is very basic and needs improvement!

-Here’s an example configuration file:
+Here's an example configuration file:

 ::